alvinng4/Gravity-Simulator/README.md

 Since $\delta x$ is very small compared to $x_n$, many digits of precision will be lost.
 By compensated summation, we keep track of the losing digits using another variable, which allows us to effectively eliminates round off error with very little cost.

+However, for WHFast, the improvement is little but takes 10% longer run time.
+Therefore, it is excluded from this method.

 ## Available integrators
 ### Fixed step size methods